xakepsoft/haba-lv-api/README.md

-Add repository to your `composer.json` file
+Add repository to your `composer.json` file and instruct composer to download the latest version

    "repositories": [

       { "type": "vcs", "url": "https://github.com/xakepsoft/haba-lv-api" }

    ],

-Tell composer to get the latest DEV version

     "require":
     {